 Based on my personal knowledge, I also declare and certify that the courtesy hard copies of exhibits provided to the Court are identical to the exhibits uploaded into the Box.com folders created and maintained by the Court for this trial.

 Based on my personal knowledge, I further declare and certify that the copies of any exhibits provided to witnesses for use during their testimony are identical to the exhibits uploaded into the Box.com folders created and maintained by the Court for this trial.

+Based on my personal knowledge, I further declare and certify that the copies of exhibits that will be shown to the jury in the Admitted Exhibits folder are identical to the exhibits admitted by the Court during trial.

 I declare under penalty of perjury under the laws of the State of Utah, and I certify pursuant to Federal Rule of Civil Procedure 11, that the foregoing is true and correct.